 - Collaboration or “third” spaces where students can gather before and after class, to study, continue interdisciplinary discussion or have a conversation with their faculty instructor

 The project is targeting LEED® Silver rating.
 Through architecture, engineering and construction, the design supports materials and systems that provide current and long-term operational efficiencies.
-With an expected completion date in Summer 2020, the design will transform the former underutilized building to an enhanced purpose that supports education, research and careers, with the objective of putting graduating students at the forefront of technological advances and scientific discoveries in the STEM-based workforce.
+The design will transform the former underutilized building to an enhanced purpose that supports education, research and careers, with the objective of putting graduating students at the forefront of technological advances and scientific discoveries in the STEM-based workforce.